-CCS Advanced Computing resources are open to all University of Miami employees and students.
-Use of CCS resources is governed by University of Miami Acceptable Use Policies in addition to CCS AC policies.
+CCS Advanced Computing Services resources are available to all University of Miami employees and students.
+Use of CCS resources is governed by University of Miami Acceptable Use Policies in addition to CCS ACS policies, terms, and conditions.

 - To qualify for a CCS account, you must be affiliated with the University of Miami.